 Rising damp is less easy to fix, so to deal with this you’ll probably need help from a professional.
 Treatment involves either a damp-proof course or new damp-proof membrane.

-How much does a damp-proof course cost?
+How much does a

 The worse a damp situation gets, the more it’s likely to cost to repair any damage.
 Most standard buildings and contents home insurance policies do not cover damage caused by damp and condensation.